 If they haven’t already arrived, they’ll be at your barn soon!
 Flies are not only annoying to you and your horses, they can also bite and spread disease.
 Every summer is a battle to control the fly population and keep them from bugging your horses.
 There are several methods of fighting flies out there.
 The best approach is to use the methods that work best for you, and in combination with each other.
-If you attack the flies on multiple fronts, you won’t kill every single one, but you should still emerge victorious!
+If you are vigilent with fly control strategies for horses on multiple fronts, you won’t kill every single one, but you should still emerge victorious!

 Bolster Your Defenses: Prevent Fly Populations From Growing

 Implement good stable management practices to make your facility as inhospitable as possible.

 - Manage and remove manure, the housefly’s favorite meal.
 Clean stalls daily, and don’t let your manure pile get too big.
 If you’re working with a pasture situation, spread manure so that it can dry out and break down quickly.

 - Reduce wet areas, which draw in insects.
 Repair leaky plumbing, keep stalls dry, and eliminate standing water in drainage areas.